jingyizhuo/CESM2-FA_TC/README.md

 Inputs may come from reanalysis or climate model outputs.

-Variables required: RH, V, U, TS, PSL, PI, CRH, RelaVOR, etc.
+Variables required: T, PSL, TS, TMQ, U, V, Q to get TCGI, addtionally need RELHUM for CHAZ

 - **Genesis preprocessing**: Compute TCGI (CRH and/or SD versions)
 - **Track preprocessing**: Calculate covariance matrix A for synthetic wind at 250/850 hPa and monthly-daily wind covariance